CAN Bus Signal Events/Alerts - Identify, Notify & Visualise

 Need to drastically speed up your troubleshooting and diagnostics?

 A common use case for the CANedge is to collect data across a fleet of prototype vehicles for analysis by OEM engineers.
 The goal may be to capture intermittent events for diagnostic purposes and troubleshooting.
 This is often done reactively and ad hoc based on feedback from the field.
-However, by extending your Lambda with event detection, you can immediately spot events of interest based on custom logic defined by your team.
+However, by using event detection, you can immediately spot events of interest based on custom logic defined by your team.
 You can also process all of your historical data, which you can then visualize/browse via Grafana.
 Here, built-in links allow you to quickly 'zoom in' to visualize an event of interest in full-resolution detail.

 Deploy advanced telematics automation workflows